mmakos/PSZT1/readme.md

 #### How to use Graph and Weights objects
 You need to create an object of class Graph and an object of class Weights.<br>
 Then you need to of course load graph and weights from files.
 Then you obligatory need to set weights to graph - it's not going to work with none weights.
-You can call function: graph.setWeights( weights.getList(), [] )
+You can call function: graph.setWeights( weights.getList(), [] )<br>
 Now you can do whatever you want<br><br>

 ### Graph